E-commerce

 Technical SEO and page experience

-Perceived performance influences user experience and is among the signals Google considers for ranking pages, alongside other criteria such as page experience (official documentation on experience-related signals).
-Core Web Vitals (LCP, INP, CLS based on the metrics presented by web.dev) provide measurable benchmarks: serve appropriately sized images, limit render-blocking JavaScript along the purchase journey, and test on real devices.
+Perceived performance influences the user experience and is among the signals Google takes into account to rank pages, alongside other criteria such as the page experience (official documentation on experience-related signals).
+The Core Web Vitals (LCP, INP, CLS based on the metrics presented by web.dev) provide measurable benchmarks: serve appropriately sized images, limit blocking JavaScript in the purchase journey, and test on real devices.

 Structured data and rich results

-Structured data helps Google understand page content and can enable rich results when eligibility conditions are met.
+Structured data helps Google understand the page content and can enable rich results when eligibility conditions are met.
 The Product documentation describes the expected properties (name, image, price, availability, etc.) and quality requirements.
-Validate the markup with the Rich Results Test tool and monitor alerts in Search Console: invalid or misleading markup may be ignored or considered spam.
+Validate the markup with the rich results test tool and monitor alerts in Search Console: invalid or misleading markup may be ignored or considered spam.

 Product feeds and Google Merchant Center

-The Merchant Center allows product information to be distributed to Google surfaces (Shopping, rich results when eligible).
+The Merchant Center enables product information to be distributed to Google surfaces (Shopping, rich results where eligible).
 An up-to-date feed (titles, descriptions, images, prices, availability) reduces disapprovals and aligns the advertising or shopping promise with the reality of the site.
 Even if your priority is traditional SEO, a clean feed avoids inconsistencies between what Google reads in the feed and what it sees on the page.

-For paid ads, compliance rules are strict; for SEO, the main benefit remains product data consistency across channels.
+For paid ads, compliance rules are strict; for SEO, the main benefit remains the consistency of product data across channels.
 Acquisition and organic teams must share the same price and availability references.

 Editorial content and popularity

-Useful content and brand mentions on relevant sites strengthen trust.
-In its beginner’s guide, Google indicates that links are often built when other sites find your content useful, and that it is legitimate to promote your content to people who may be interested in it.
-Favor partnerships and natural citations rather than buying links in bulk, which is exposed to anti-spam policies.
+Useful content and brand mentions on relevant sites build trust.
+Google indicates in its beginner guide that links often are built when other sites find your content useful, and that it is legitimate to promote your content to people who may be interested in it.
+Favor partnerships and natural citations rather than buying links in bulk, which is subject to anti-spam policies.

-For e-commerce, buying guides, honest comparisons, and customer case studies (with consent) support both informational SEO and social proof.
-Link building is not a race for volume: a few high-quality domains in your vertical are worth more than dozens of generic sites.
+For e-commerce, buying guides, honest comparison charts, and customer case studies (with consent) support both informational SEO and social proof.
+Link building is not a race for volume: a few quality domains in your vertical are better than dozens of generic sites.

 Measurement and Search Console

-Without measurement, SEO becomes a series of assumptions.
-Search Console provides impressions, clicks, average position, and the queries that trigger your pages to appear.
-Cross-reference this data with your analytics (e-commerce events, funnels) while respecting privacy and consent.
-Web pixels and tracking must be properly configured so you don’t make decisions based on phantom conversions.
+Without measurement, SEO becomes a string of assumptions.
+Search Console provides impressions, clicks, average position, and queries triggering the display of your pages.
+Cross these data with your analytics (e-commerce events, funnels) while respecting privacy and consent.
+The web pixels and tracking must be set up properly so as not to make decisions based on phantom conversions.

 What it indicates